yozuk/yozuk/README.md

 ## Overview

-**Yozuk** is a chatbot designed for helping programmers with trivial tasks such as UUID generation, digest calculation and timestamp conversion.
+**Yozuk** is a bot designed for helping programmers with trivial tasks such as UUID generation, digest calculation and timestamp conversion.

-- **Knows what you want**: With a combination of machine-learning and pattern-matching NLP, Yozuk infers the meaning of your requests so you don't have to remember the exact syntax of commands.
+- **Human-friendly**: With a combination of machine-learning and pattern-matching NLP, Yozuk infers the meaning of your requests so you don't have to remember the exact syntax of commands.

-- **Provides full transparency:** Fully open-source, no external dependency, no internet access and no tracking.
+- **Transparent:** Fully open-source, no external dependency, no internet access and no tracking.
 Your data is completely under your control.

-- **Runs everywhere:** Not to mention WebAssembly support (Web browser and [WASI](https://wasi.dev/)), Yozuk runs natively on Windows, macOS, Linux, Android and iOS.
+- **Cross-platform:** In addition to WebAssembly support (Web browser and [WASI](https://wasi.dev/)), Yozuk runs natively on Windows, macOS, Linux, Android and iOS.

 ## What can Yozuk do?